 Old Town Highlights

-- Nearly all of Old Town is a highlight, but exploring the meandering streets after dark is particularly delightful.
+Nearly all of Old Town is a highlight, but exploring the meandering streets after dark is particularly delightful.
 Here’s where you’ll find some of the coolest bars and restaurants in town, but Buza Bar – Dubrovnik’s chic cliff bar – is my favourite place to grab a cocktail.

 Suggested Dubrovnik Hotels in the Old Town

-- St Joseph’s (Luxury).
-A gorgeous boutique hotel in the centre of the Old Town.
+St Joseph’s is a gorgeous boutique hotel in the centre of the Old Town.
 Tucked away down a quiet street, it maintains its intimate feel with just six bedrooms in the property.

 Prijeko Palace is mid-range accommodation that seriously impresses.
 Opulent decor and gorgeous views await at this chic little stay.

 Ploče – Best Area to Stay in Dubrovnik for Luxury Hotels